owenpatts/bigweldbot/README.md

 # bigweldbot
-Discord bot for persona use
+Discord bot for personal use